compomics/meta-proteome-analyzer/built/README_MPA-Portable.txt

    Please make sure to have enough memory on your machine.
 2 GB should be enough for the application.
-   The memory can be changed by the -Xmx argument in the mpa-viewer.bat and mpa-viewer.sh file, the default it set to -Xmx1500m (for 1500 MB RAM).
+   The memory can be changed by the -Xmx argument in the mpa-viewer.bat and mpa-viewer.sh file, the default it set to -Xmx3000m (for 3 GB RAM).

    ===============================
     MetaProteomeAnalyzer Web Page